 - Inability to fully straighten the knee

-After a thorough history and examination you discover he was tackled and the other player’s foot landed on the lateral aspect of his knee.
-On examination you find a swelling on medial aspect of the knee and laxity of the medial collateral ligament when valgus stress is placed on the right knee.
+After a thorough history and examination, you discover he was tackled, and the other player’s foot landed on the lateral aspect of his knee.
+On examination, you find swelling on the medial aspect of the knee and laxity of the medial collateral ligament when valgus stress is placed on the right knee.
 You clinically diagnose a medial collateral ligament injury.
-He is placed in a brace and referred to orthopaedic clinic.
+He is placed in a brace and referred to an orthopaedic clinic.

 Injured ligaments are considered “sprains” and are graded on a severity scale.

 - Grade 1 sprains: The ligament is mildly damaged.
-It has been slightly stretched, but is still able to help keep the knee joint stable.
+It has been slightly stretched but can still help keep the knee joint stable.

 - Grade 2 sprains: The ligament has been stretched to the point where it becomes loose.
 This is often referred to as a partial tear of the ligament.

-- Grade 3 sprains: This type of sprain is most commonly referred to as a complete tear of the ligament.
+- Grade 3 sprains: This type of sprain is commonly called a complete ligament tear.
 The ligament has been split into two pieces, and the knee joint is unstable.